JEddy92/JEddy92.github.io/_posts/something.md

 ![plot1](/images/Bar_Appealing.png)

-If you're interested in seeing the code for the analysis, check out this [repo](https://github.com/JEddy92/Metis-Project1-MTA).
+If you're interested in seeing the code for the scraper and analysis along with my slide presentation, check out this [repo](https://github.com/JEddy92/Metis-Project2-StatsStackExchange).